SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 **Adding child devices**

-1. To start communication between the gateway and the Profibus device, click **Add Profibus device**.
+1. To start the communication between the gateway and the Profibus device, click **Add Profibus device**.
 2. Enter a name for the new device.
-3. Select the device protocol from the drop-down box.
-To add new device types, see [Configuring Fieldbus device types](#configure) below.
+3. Select the device protocol from the dropdown field.
+See [Configuring fieldbus device types](#configure) for information on how to add a new device protocol.
 4. Click **Add** to confirm and notify the gateway.

 <img src="/images/users-guide/cloud-fieldbus/fieldbus-new-profibus.png" alt="Add device" style="max-width: 100%">

-Now A child device will be created containing the data configured in the selected device type.
+Now a child device will be created containing the data configured in the selected device protocol.

 Cumulocity IoT will notify the gateway to send data for the newly created child device.

-### <a name="manage"></a>Managing Fieldbus devices
+### <a name="manage"></a>Managing fieldbus devices

 Once connected, you can now manage your device.
-Switch to the **Child devices** tab of a device to list the connected Fieldbus devices and navigate to a Fieldbus device.
+Switch to the **Child devices** tab of a device to list the connected fieldbus devices and navigate to a fieldbus device.

 Depending on the capabilities of the device and its configuration in Cumulocity IoT, you can:

 * [Collect measurements](#collect)
 * [Send alarms on coil or register changes](#alarms)